Interferometry: Physics and astronomy

 An astronomical interferometer achieves high-resolution observations using the technique of aperture synthesis, mixing signals from a cluster of comparatively small telescopes rather than a single very expensive monolithic telescope.

 Early radio telescope interferometers used a single baseline for measurement.
-Later astronomical interferometers, such as the Very Large Array illustrated in Fig 11, used arrays of telescopes arranged in a pattern on the ground.
+Later astronomical interferometers, such as the Very Large Array illustrated in Fig 11, use an array of telescopes arranged in a pattern on the ground.
+Having more baselines allows the interferometer to be sensitive to a larger variety of structure in the observation.
 A limited number of baselines will result in insufficient coverage.
 This was alleviated by using the rotation of the Earth to rotate the array relative to the sky.
 Thus, a single baseline could measure information in multiple orientations by taking repeated measurements, a technique called Earth-rotation synthesis.
 Baselines thousands of kilometers long were achieved using very long baseline interferometry.